4 Ways to Create Social Media Ads That Stand Out

 Don’t underestimate the time and resources this kind of advertising requires, though.
-You’ll need to either have a trusted podcaster do it for you or be extremely creative with how you deliver your messaging, like this ad for Mail Chimp on the Serial podcast.
+You’ll need to either have a trusted podcaster do it for you or be extremely creative with how you deliver your messaging.

 #2: Use Video or GIFs

 Video has been hot for a few years now, but a lot has changed recently.
-For example, Facebook has autoplay on video and supports animated GIFs (finally!), and Instagram offers video ads for all brands.
+For example, Facebook has autoplay on video and supports animated GIFs, and Instagram offers video ads for all brands.

 Great content combined with motion is an irresistible combination that gives you the opportunity to engage with consumers on a deeper level.
 Video marketing can be tricky though, so you need to keep a few things in mind.